By Miriam Raftery

 The decision comes after federal wildlife officials were provided photographic evidence by ECM that the endangered animals were seen in recent weeks on the site of the just-approved Ocotillo Express wind energy facility—a presence federal officials and the project developer have long denied.

 Mark Jorgensen is the retired Superintendent of Anza-Borrego Desert State Park, which shares a five mile border with the Ocotillo Express wind project now under construction on adjacent public property owned by the federal Bureau of Land Management (BLM).
-He is horrified at the decision to allow the killing of the sheep on land that until recently was designated as critical bighorn habitat.
+He is outraged at the decision to allow the killing of the sheep on land that until recently was designated as critical bighorn habitat.

 Jorgensen calls the decision “astounding” in a comment submitted on the Biological Opinion, adding that the USF&W “is charged with protecting this endangered population—and it is not showing any leadership in safeguarding the [Endangered Species Act] ESA.”